 BLOG

-As software developers and associated business analysts are shifting more and more towards satisfying customer needs by providing them with a better quality product, they are consequently moving towards an agile mindset.
+As software developers and associated business analysts increasingly focus on satisfying customer needs by providing them with a better-quality product, they are consequently moving towards an agile mindset.

-Firms are changing the way they function to allow customer needs to be integrated not only into the final product and stages of sales but also all throughout the process of development of a product.
-So that each step of the process adds to the customer satisfaction and doesn’t pressurize sales and marketing team to force their product down the customer’s throat.
+Firms are changing the way they function to allow customer needs to be integrated not only into the final product and stages of sales but also throughout the product development process.
+This way, each process step adds to customer satisfaction and doesn’t pressure the sales and marketing team to force their product down the customer’s throat.

-Agile as we talked about, is a collection of beliefs that teams can use for making decisions about how to do the work of developing software.
+Agile, as we talked about, is a collection of beliefs that teams can use to make decisions about how to develop software.
 The meaning of being Agile is subject to distortion as it is passed along.

 However, if you try to understand the true meaning of being Agile, it’s surprisingly flexible.
 Agile doesn’t make decisions for you.
 Instead, it gives a foundation for teams to make decisions that result in better software development.
 About 78% of the firms claim to be inclined towards an Agile principled approach.

-Application Security Testing (AST) is a comprehensive process of identifying the security loopholes and shortcomings of an application that it may encounter in regular functioning or may be exploited by a hacker.
+Application Security Testing (AST) is a comprehensive process of identifying the security loopholes and shortcomings of an application that it may encounter in regular functioning or that a hacker may exploit.

 AST was carried out manually on its inception.
 However, with the increasing complexities of applications and the variety of functions being integrated, manual testing is extremely time-consuming.
 With AST now fully automated, most organizations use a combination of several application security tools.

-The legacy solutions for AST don’t fit into the paradigm of agile software development.
-Mostly, this is because traditional solutions assume that a heavyweight explicit testing phase was in place.
-This phase could take hours or days, even weeks depending on the application and the tool being used before any meaningful and valuable feedback was provided back and taken action on.
+The legacy solutions for AST don’t fit into the agile software development paradigm.
+Mostly, this is because traditional solutions assume that a heavyweight explicit testing phase is in place.
+This phase could take hours or days, even weeks, depending on the application and the tool being used, before any meaningful and valuable feedback was provided back and taken action.
 The reasons for that are multifold:

 3) When you consider high-velocity workflows that rely on short feedback loops and extreme automation, this creates friction and delay turnaround.
 This makes it very hard to scale and fit into an agile and DevOps environment.